Taming Sari: Folklore

 The Malay Annals (Malay: Sejarah Melayu) tells that the kris was made by a Javanese blacksmith (pandai besi) and wielded by the champion of Majapahit, a pendekar named Taming Sari from which the weapon derives its name.
 It was said to be so skillfully crafted that anyone wielding it was unbeatable.
 In some versions of the legend, the weapon was imbued with an enchantment that would make its user physically invulnerable.
 The Malaccan admiral Hang Tuah eventually won a duel to the death after which Singhavikramavardhana, the king of Majapahit presented the weapon to the victor.
 Later, when Hang Tuah failed to bring back the princess from Mount Ledang, he gave the kris to Tun Mamat to be returned to Sultan Mahmud Shah; Hang Tuah then disappeared without trace.
 In another version of the legend Hang Tuah threw the dagger into the river, saying that he would return when the kris re-appeared.

-The Kris Taming Sari is said to have mystical powers such as hovering in the air during times of crisis or leaping out of its sheathe to fight on behalf of its wielder.
+The Kris Taming Sari is said to have mystical powers such as hovering in the air during times of crisis or leaping out of its sheath to fight on behalf of its wielder.